hmoon96/meal-planner/README.md

 ### CSS
 I checked the only CSS file for the project (style.css) and there were no errors.
 I used https://jigsaw.w3.org/css-validator/validator

 ### Python
+All of the PY files were tested twice.
+Throughout the process with the Flake8 extension in VS Code and at the end, with the Code Institute Linter - https://pep8ci.herokuapp.com/#

 ## AI
 I have used CoPilot and Chat GPT on a number of occasions to help me to: